bramble-lang/thorn/README.md

 # Thorn Insight Tools Platform
-Insight tools built off of the insight data generated when running the Braid compiler.
+Insight tools built off of the insight data generated when running the Bramble compiler.

 Instructions for each component are contained within the README's of the sub directories.

-Sample Braid insight data is contained in `./service/data`
+Sample Insight data is contained in `./service/data`

 ## To Use Thorn
 Thorn consists of two components: the Server and the Viewer.
 The Server